praw-dev/praw/docs/pages/writing_a_bot.rst

 ====================

 In the :ref:`getting_started` tutorial, we wrote a script to break down a redditor's karma.
-In this we will write a bot, who differ from scripts in that they are normally running continually and automate some task, that could be performed by a user, such as posting, commenting or moderating.
-Writing bots have some additional problems compared to scripts.
-We need to make sure they keep working continually, that they don't unnecessarily perform the same task twice and keep within `API Guidelines <https://github.com/reddit/reddit/wiki/ API>`_.
-This tutorial will introduce you to all three of the problems and show how to use PRAW's and reddit's documentation.
+In this tutorial we will write a bot.

+Bots differ from scripts in a few different ways.
+First, bots normally run continuously whereas scripts are most often one-off jobs.
+Second, bots usually automate some task that could be performed by a user, such as posting, commenting or moderating.
+Bots also present unique design challenges not applicable to writing scripts.
+We need to make sure that bots keep working continuously, don't unnecessarily perform the same task twice and keep within `API Guidelines<https://github.com/reddit/reddit/wiki/API>`_.
+This tutorial will introduce you to all three of these problems and show how to use PRAW's and reddit's documentation.

 The Problem
 -----------